 The stipend for all assistantships is competitive with that paid by most other institutions.
-Some adjustment in duties and the rate of pay may be made for nonresident students to aid in meeting the nonresident tuition fee; the additional stipend will be paid in monthly installments.
+Stipends are paid in monthly installments.

 Many other research assistantships are available through the Agricultural and Engineering Experiment Stations, the Research Foundation, the Texas Transportation Institute, or from grants-in-aid administered by individual departments.
 Inquiries concerning these forms of assistance may be directed either to the Dean of the Graduate College or the head of the department in which the student plans to do his major work.